AWS Virtualization

 Article summary

 This document describes the steps required to create a Virtual Machine (VM) that is hosted in Amazon Web Services (AWS).
 This process requires several steps in AWS, as well as Skillable Studio.
 If any steps are missed or skipped, the VM may not function as expected.
+AWS Virtualization runs Virtual Machines using the AWS service Elastic Compute Cloud (EC2).
+To use this service, you can either use an existing Amazon Machine Image (AMI), Customize an existing AMI or upload a Virtual Machine from an on-premises copy, all of these activities are managed within the AWS console.
+AWS supports the importing of Virtual Machines from the following sources:

 Overview of Steps Required to Create an AWS Hosted VM